What Is Loopring (LRC)?

 Loopring enables the independent operation of decentralized, autonomous cryptocurrency exchanges that provide the performance of centralized exchanges with the added benefits of decentralization.
 It achieves improvements to efficiency and liquidity through innovative cryptographic techniques such as the zkRollup and the order ring mechanism.

-Throughput on Loopring is 1000x that on Ethereum for 1/100th of the cost, providing the opportunity for certain high speed trading strategies to be deployed on DEXs for the first time.
+Throughput on Loopring is 1,000 faster than on Ethereum for 1/100th of the cost, providing the opportunity for certain high-speed trading strategies to be deployed on DEXs for the first time.
 Loopring is also positive for businesses that want to create cryptocurrency exchanges without the regulatory burden of having control over user assets.

 Alongside the non-custodial technology that ensures users always have access to their own funds, there is added security from the economic incentives for DEX operators to behave properly to avoid having their stake confiscated.